aframevr/aframe/docs/guide/getting-started.md

 ## Play with CodePen

 [CodePen][codepen] is a playground for front-end web development.
-We can edit HTML and JavaScript directly in the browser with their text editor, see changes live, and share code snippets.
+We can edit HTML and JavaScript directly in the browser with its text editor, see changes live, and share code snippets.
 This is a fast way to dive in without having to download or install anything.
 Check out the [official MozVR CodePens](http://codepen.io/mozvr/) and the [A-Frame Hello World